ToledoEM/duckdns_esp32/readme.md

 This project is an open-source, standalone Dynamic DNS (DDNS) client for **DuckDNS.org** that runs on an **ESP32** microcontroller.
 This enhanced version is a complete overhaul, offering a robust, feature-rich, and secure solution to keep your DuckDNS domain pointed to your home's dynamic IP address.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
-It was adapted from the original ESP8266 DuckDNS client created by Davide Gironi @davidegironi (https://davidegironi.blogspot.com/2017/02/duck-dns-esp8266-mini-wifi-client.html).

 **Version with NTP and persistent logging**
 ![Web Interface Status Page](images/webclient_1_NTP.png)

----

 ## Configuration Stored in EEPROM